About the CBLA

 - Personalized board matching for new board members

-- Submit an online application during the application window: April 15 – June 30, 2019
+- Submit an online application during the priority application window: April 15 – July 15, 2019

 - Selected applicants will be invited to participate in a short phone interview during the interview period